Maximchik303/LibProjFront/readme.md

 # Library Management System

 This project is a web-based library management system developed using Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It allows administrators to manage users, books, and book borrowings efficiently.
 Has the history of all the users, books, borrows. has a normal user system as well where you can log in and borrow an existing book. all bugs have been cleared and as far as I know its impossible to break the website without manipulating the data with outside sources such as dbeaver.
+ADMIN PASSWORD IS 1 AND THE NAME IS "admin"

 ## Features